 What is the Boxall Profile and what does it measure?

-The Boxall Profile is a specialist assessment tool that identifies social, emotional, and mental health needs in children.
-It measures developmental strands (the building blocks of emotional and social development) and diagnostic factors (behaviours indicating unmet needs).
-Teachers rate children against 34 descriptors based on sustained observation over several weeks, and the digital platform generates visual charts and targeted learning plans.
+The Boxall Profile identifies learners' social, emotional, and mental health needs.
+It measures developmental strands and behaviours showing unmet needs.
+Teachers rate learners using 34 descriptors after observing them.
+The platform provides visual charts and learning plans.
+(Boxall, 2002)

 How much does the Boxall Profile cost?